 Life can change in an instant.
 That’s why our board-certified emergency physicians are always ready.
-With advanced technology and world-class cardiologists, we’re prepared for the worst—so you receive the best care when it counts most.
+With advanced treatments and world-class cardiologists, we’re prepared for the worst – so you can count on the best care when it matters most.

 Emergency & Trauma

 WHEN SECONDS COUNT.
 At HSHS St. John’s, you will find board-certified emergency medicine physicians, registered nurses and other specially trained staff ready to treat anyone seeking emergency medical care.

 Regional Trauma Center